wenkaiingermany/NCE_03/Lesson_40.md

 ### Students often create amusing situations which are funny to everyone except the victims.

 Students often create funny situations which are amusing to / amuse everyone except the victims.

+### When a student recently saw two workmen using a pneumatic drill outside his university, he immediately telephoned the police and informed them that two students dressed up as workmen were tearing up the road with a pneumatic drill.

+telephone the police
+He tole him he had better return it or he would call the police.
+At first, she decided to go to the police, but ...
+Mrs. Ramsay was not to inform the police and had to pay $1,000.

+inform sb. of sth.
+inform sb. that.

+dress (sb.) up as ...
+She intended to dress up as a ghost ...
+He added that a student had dressed up as a policeman ...
+They dressed him up as gorilla.

+disguise sb. as ...
+He disguised himself as a dustman.

+disguised as ...
+Alfred the Great acted as his own spy, visiting Danish camps disguised as minstrel.

+... informed them that two students disguised as workmen were tearing up the road with a pneumatic drill.

+tear up sth. 扒开; 撕碎
+The plumbers tore up the road to lay a new water main.
+He tore up the letter with anger.

+tear
+The child's misery tore my heart.

+tear sth. in half / two
+tear sth. to pieces
+tear sth. away
+In August, she was struck by a very heavy storm during which her rudder was torn away.

+### As soon as he had hung up, he went over to the workmen and told them that if a policeman ordered them to go away, they were not to take him seriously.

+as soon as ...
+immediately / directly ...
+the moment ...
+on / upon ...
+no sooner ... than ...
+hardly / barely / scarcely ... when / before ...

+Immediately / Directly he had hung up, ...
+The moment he had hung up, ...
+On / Upon hanging up, ...
+He had no sooner hung up than he went over to ...
+No sooner had he hung up than he went over to ...
+Hardly had he hung up when he went over to ...

+hang up
+You hang up hurriedly and attend to baby, crockery, etc.

+put the phone down
+slam the phone down
+get cut off

+He's seen me!
+He's coming over!

+Can you come over for dinner tonight?
+I'm up to my ears in work, so I'll have to **take a rain check**.

+"Hello.
+This is Richard Stewart.
+My wife, Marilyn Stewart, is a member of your program.
+I'd like to come to the ten o'clock advanced class this morning."
+"Oh, fine, fine.
+Be here a few minutes early.
+You need to complete some forms before the class."
+"Thanks, I'm on my way over."

+be to do (fml.) 四种用法
+1. 打算 I'm to see her tomorrow.
+2. 命令 You're to be back by 10 o'clock.
+        No one is to leave the building.
+3. 能够 How am I to pay such a debt?
+        We Chinese people are not to be bullied.
+4. 应该 Such men are to be pitied rather than despised.
+        Some books are to be tasted, others to be swallowed, and some few to be chewed and digested.

+### He added that a student had dressed up as a policeman and was playing all sorts of silly jokes on people.
+add v. 补充说
+Then I added with a smile, 'It's a strage mixture I make myself.'

+When he received a very rude reply from one of the workmen, he **threaten**ed to remove them by force.

+At this, the police **point**ed **out** ironically that this would hardly be necessary as the men were already under arrest.

+However, as the evidence began to accumulate, experts from the Zoo felt obliged to investigate, for the descriptions given by people who **claim**ed to have seen the puma were extraordinarily similar.

+It immediately ran away when she saw it, and experts **confirm**ed that a puma will not attack a human being unless it is cornered.

+Several people **complain**ed of 'cat-like noises' at night and a businessman on a fishing trip saw the puma up a tree.

+..., as one of them **put it** 'ate like kings'.
+I don't know how to put it.

+The writer **state**d that Rastus was in safe hands ...

+She **explain**ed that Rastus was very dear to her.

+He was still mumbling (**mumble**) something about hospitals at the end of the party when he slipped on a piece of ice and broke his left leg.

+When my wife **nag**ged me to do something about it, I told her that either I would have to buy a new mower or let the grass grow.

+play a joke / trick on sb.
+One night, the gaoler decided to play a joke on his colleague to find out if, after so many performances, he had managed to learn the contents of the letter by heart.

+all sorts / kinds / types of sth.
+She has to deal with all kinds of complaints.

+### Both the police and the workmen were grateful to the student for this piece of advance information.

+be thankful / grateful / obliged / indebted to sb. for sth.
+I'm thankful to you for your help.
+I'm much grateful to you for your advice.
+I'm deeply obliged to you for your encouragement.
+I'm most indebted to you for this piece of advance information.
+I appreciate your help.
+I own you (one).